MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │ 95484  103272      3 │
     =#

-Aggregate queries, such as `Unique` can be used in this notation as lower-case equivalent with parenthesis, like `unique()`.
-Within a block, the semicolon can also be used for query composition.
+Aggregate queries, such as `Unique`, can be used in this notation with a lower-case equivalent having parenthesis, like `unique()`.
+In a query block, the semicolon is also composition.

     @query chicago begin
                department; filter(count(employee)>2)